HaraldKangSchroeder/DigitalInformationAdministrator/GroceryCart/README.md

 ### Heroku
-For this component, I use Heroku since it is necessary to access the data from outside your local network.
+I myself host this component on Heroku, since it is necessary to access the data from outside your local network